openedx/frontend-app-learner-dashboard/README.rst

 Contributing
 ------------

 Contributions are very welcome.
-Please read `So you want to contribute? <https://docs.openedx.org/en/latest/developers/quickstarts/so_you_want_to_contribute.html>`_ for details on how to get started as an Open edX contributor.
+Please read `So you want to contribute to Open edX <https://docs.openedx.org/en/latest/developers/quickstarts/so_you_want_to_contribute.html>`_ for details on how to get started as an Open edX contributor.

 This project is currently accepting all types of contributions — bug fixes, security fixes, maintenance work, or new features.
 However, if you intend to add a new feature, make sure it has gone through the `Product Review process <https://openedx.atlassian.net/wiki/spaces/COMM/pages/3875962884/How+to+submit+an+open+source+contribution+for+Product+Review>`_.